saad-sharif/TfL-Cycle-Analysis/README.md

 Following an initial stakeholder meeting, the key areas of interest were identified as:
 - Expected patterns of usage
 - Customer behavior and demand profiles
-- Operational concerns related to **bike availability, station imbalance, and supply chain reliability**
+- Operational concerns related to **bike availability, reliability, and supply chain management**

 ---